CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/user-guides/user-interfaces/gateway/dev/flow-editor/right-panel/property-editor.md

 ---
 title: "Property Editor"
 linkTitle: "Property Editor"
-description: "View the properties of a block selected in the Main Panel."
+description: "View and edit the properties of a selected block."
 weight: 20
 ---